Jennifer Anderson, RN, BSN; Evidence Based Birth® Instructor

 Nurse

 I became an L&D nurse in 2006 after the birth of my first child.
 As a former RN at the Sutter Davis Birthing Center, I was blessed to witness some of the most precious moments of my nursing career.
-While supporting and educating birthing couples to make informed decisions and enabling them to have a sense of control over their birth experience, I was able to be present for hundreds of births and welcome many families into this world in many special and unique ways.
+While supporting and educating birthing couples to make informed decisions and enabling them to have a sense of control over their birth experience, I was present for hundreds of births and welcomed many families into this world in special, unique ways.
 From home births to tub births to parking lot births to cesarean births - I’ve seen A LOT.

 Normal birth is something I wish for every birthing person to experience, but “normal” means something different to everyone.
 For some, the goal is a “Healthy baby, healthy mom”, and their roadmap is more fluid.
-For others, prior experiences, values, or an intense desire for certain outcomes gives them a more solid goal for their overall birth experience.
+For others, prior experiences, values, or an intense desire for certain outcomes give them a firmer sense of the overall goal of their birth experience.

 An anesthesiologist sketched this during a surgical case I was scrubbed in for back at Children’s Hospital of Phildelphia in 1996.
 I’ve always cherished this rendering.